joaovsj/stockflow-app/README.md

 # Stockflow 📦

 These website brings the main features of a Stock such as register of products, categories, providers, users, movements, etc. However, the backend was developed using Laravel and it is alocatted in another repository.
-In addition to use properly please visit it [**here.**](https://github.com/joaovsj/stockflow-api) You can also see the image Docker available on [**Docker hub.**](https://hub.docker.com/r/joaovsj/stockflow-app)<br><br>
+In addition to use properly please visit it [**here.**](https://github.com/joaovsj/stockflow-api) <br> <br>
+You can also access the Docker image available on [**Docker hub.**](https://hub.docker.com/r/joaovsj/stockflow-app)<br><br>